Great safaris in Tanzania, Uganda & Kenya

 Are you interested in renting safari cars to enjoy Serengeti, Ngorongoro, Tarangire, Mikumi, Selous, and the other great Tanzanian national parks?

-Are you looking for cheap and nice accommodation in Arusha, Karatu, Mto wa Mbu, Dar es Salaam, Zanzibar – near Lake Victoria?
+Are you looking for affordable and nice accommodations in Arusha, Karatu, Mto wa Mbu, Dar es Salaam, Zanzibar – near Lake Victoria?

 Do you want to climb Kilimanjaro, visit exotic Zanzibar or explore the enormous Lake Victoria?

 Do you want to meet ordinary Tanzanians in their own towns and villages?
 Go to the market, visit, families, schools, and churches?

 Are you, for example, a group of six, we can tailor a journey to East Africa, with beaches, safari and village tours for about 1.150 US$.

 Call Jan Kjær +45 26703681 or write to firstname.lastname@example.org